Chalcolestes viridis: Status in Britain

 In Britain it was a rare vagrant and is now a new colonist.
 It is widespread on Jersey.

 Identification

 In the field it is not possible to reliably distinguish C. viridis from C. parvidens.
-Both species are mainly metallic green, like other Lestes damselflies, but larger and darker but they do not have a powder blue pruinescence which is common in other Lestes.
+Both species are mainly metallic green, like other Lestes damselflies, but larger and darker, and they do not have a powder blue pruinescence which is common in other Lestes.
 The pterostigma is pale brown and outlined in black.
-The thorax has thin yellow antehumerals and broader yellow stripe above a thin black line on each side; the upper edge of the stripe is irregular.
+The thorax has thin yellow antehumeral areas and a broader yellow stripe above a thin black line on each side; the upper edge of the stripe is irregular.
 Both C. viridis and C. parvidens have a prominent spur-like marking on the side of the thorax.

 Male – The abdomen is very long.
 The lower anal appendages are less than half the length of the upper which are a distinctive pale yellow with black tips.

 Female – The ovipositor is longer than in Lestes dryas.